elizarov/KEEP/proposals/extensions/serialization.md

 }
 ```

-## Code generation strategy
+## Code generation

+This chapter gives an overview of the code generated by serialization plugin.

 ### Requirements

 First, let's narrow down the scope for now and say that only a class or object can be serializable, not an interface or annotation.

-If the compiler plugin has complete control over the class, then it can automatically implement `Serializer<T>` for class `T` if its every primary constructor parameter is `val` or `var` – since parameters that are not properties are impossible to save for restoring later.
+If the compiler plugin has complete control over the class, then it can automatically implement `Serializer<T>` for class `T` if its every primary constructor parameter is `val` or `var` (parameters that are not properties are impossible to save for restoring later).
 In this case (we call it **internal** serialization), the plugin injects a special synthetic constructor into the class to be able to correctly initialize its private and/or body properties.
 Delegated properties are not supported (they can be safely excluded from the process).

 If the plugin was asked to generate `Serializer<T>` without modifying `T` (**external** serialization), then the class `T` must have an accessible primary constructor.
 The following properties would be impossible to initialize correctly after deserialization and therefore they are skipped:

-- private/protected body vals and vars (internal too if `T` is located in another module)
+- `private`/`protected` body vals and vars (`internal` too if `T` is located in another module).
-- public body vals
+- `public` body vals.

 ### Layout of synthetic classes and methods for structures

-In the case of internal serialization, which is expressed by a `@Serializable` annotation on class `T`, the compiler plugin should generate:
+In the case of internal serialization, which is expressed by a `@Serializable` annotation on class `T`, the compiler plugin generates:

 1. A synthetic constructor for `T`, which initializes all the state properties including private and body ones.
 2. A nested class with a special name `$serializer`, which implements `Serializer<T>`.
-If `T` has no type arguments, this class will be a singleton.
-If it does, e.g. `T = T<T0, T1...>`, then its constructor will have the properties `Serializer<T0>, Serializer<T1>, ...`.
+If `T` has no type arguments, then this class is singleton.
+If it does, e.g. `T = T<T0, T1...>`, then its constructor has the properties `Serializer<T0>, Serializer<T1>, ...`.
 3. The implementation property `$serializer.descriptor`, which holds the metadata about the class.
 4. The method `T.Companion.serializer()`, which returns `$serializer`.
-If `T` has type arguments (`T = T<T0, T1...>`), then this method will have arguments `Serializer<T0>, Serializer<T1>, ...`.
-If a companion is not declared in the class, its default body also will be generated.
+If `T` has type arguments (`T = T<T0, T1...>`), then this method has arguments `Serializer<T0>, Serializer<T1>, ...`.
+If a companion is not declared in the class, its default body is also generated.
-5. The implementation method `$serializer.serialize(Encoder, T)`, which feeds T into `Encoder` by making consequent calls to `beginStructure`, `encodeXxxElement` several times, and `endStructure`.
+5. The implementation method `$serializer.serialize(Encoder, T)`, which feeds T into `Encoder` by making calls to `beginStructure`, `encodeXxxElement` several times, and `endStructure`.
 6. The implementation method `$serializer.deserialize(Decoder, T?): T`, which collects variables from `Decoder` by making calls to `beginStructure`, `decodeElementIndex`, `decodeXxxElement` with the correct index until end of input, and `endStructure`.
 Then it validates that either all primitives were read or the oldValue was provided earlier to get them from old value and constructs T from the collected primitives.

 In the case of external serialization, expressed by `@ExternalSerializer(forClass=...)`, only the last three items are done.
 In `deserialize`, the plugin calls a primary constructor of the class and then all the available property setters.

-A user should be able to provide a custom implementation for `serialize` and `deserialize` just by manually writing functions with proper signatures.
-In this case, the compiler plugin will skip the corresponding steps.
+A user should be able to provide a custom implementation for `serialize` and `deserialize` just by manually writing functions with the proper signatures.
+In this case, the compiler plugin skips the corresponding steps.

 ### Layout for unions

 For unions, the plugin does the same thing, except the bodies of `serialize` and `deserialize` methods: only one `encodeSerializableElement` method is called.
-The index argument represents which particular instance is being serialized, and the serializer for that instance is passed.
+The index argument represents a particular instance that is being serialized, and the serializer for that instance is passed.
 _Sealed classes_ serialization from this point of view is straightforward.
-_Objects_ can be represented as unions which always have an instance no. 0.
+_Objects_ are represented as unions which always have one an instance with index zero.

 _Enums_ are represented as sealed classes with a `Unit` body  — `encodeUnitElement` is called instead of encodeSerializable.
-By default, the common singleton serializer is used for them; however, if some specific metadata has to be recorded (e.g. a special serial name for one of the enum's instances), the plugin is forced to generate the corresponding serializer.
+By default, the common singleton serializer is used for them; however, in cases when additional metadata has to be recorded (e.g. a special serial name for one of the enum's instances), the plugin generates the corresponding serializer.

 _Polymorphic_ serialization resolves the types at runtime; therefore, the indices and serializers for it as a union are built using a registry.
 See below for more information.

 ### Resolving and lookup

-While generating the implementation methods, the compiler plugin needs to choose a concrete method to call from the group of `(en|de)codeXxxElement`.
-If the current property has a primitive non-nullable type, such as `Int` or `String`, then it is possible to directly call a method matched by the signature.
+When generating the implementation methods, the compiler plugin needs to choose a concrete method to call from the group of `(en|de)codeXxxElement`.
+If the current property has a primitive non-nullable type, such as `Int` or `String`, then it directly calls a method matched by the signature.
 If it has nullable and/or complex `E`, the compiler plugin uses the following rules to find a serializer for `E` and then call `(en|de)codeSerializableElement`:

 1. If a current property is annotated with `@Serializable(with=T::class)`, construct and use an instance of `T` as a serializer for `E`.
 2. If `E` is a type parameter, use the corresponding serializer passed in the constructor.